Procurement Heads has been retained by Turner and Townsend to help them recruit a variety of procurement roles.

 For the benefit of procurement and supply chain professionals could you tell us what kind of opportunities you have for that calibre of a candidate?

 That sector at the moment is very busy of course, we have been very lucky and picked up a number of transformation projects around the UK and beyond.

 We are constantly on the lookout for good commercial people.

-People who have sourcing skills, strategic procurement, understanding the supply chain, stakeholder management, contract management and engagement, understanding the supply chain all the way through real good commercial acumen.
+People who have sourcing skills, strategic procurement, understanding of the supply chain, stakeholder management, contract management and engagement, understanding the supply chain all the way through real good commercial acumen.

 We would certainly have a discussion with anyone with that sort of skill set who wants to have a discussion with us.